13-pn/student-management-system/README.md

 ## 🙌 Acknowledgements

-This project was built for learning and practice purposes — and maybe to impress someone special 😄.
+This project was built for learning and practice purposes

----

-## 📬 Contact

-If you have any suggestions or feedback, feel free to reach out!

----